igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Do not reposition when engaging in a battle (environmentactions.hitTest)
 * Identify shop types by their exterior
 * Item type elevator key to allow instant access to any floor
-* Intro text when starting a new game
 * Don't generate scenery (trees) in front of doors!
 * Bug: When navigating by the world edge, tiles on the opposite end are also marked as visited
 * Create fast travel by introducing subway (can only travel to visited areas!)